Skip to main content

 • Risk factor: Active, long-term, or recurrent infection

-In rare cases, some people treated with Vyvgart (efgartigimod alfa) or Vyvgart Hytrulo experienced allergic reactions.
-Your provider will watch out for these reactions when you get the injection and for another 30 minutes to 1 hour after you've received the medication.
-This make sures the medication is safe for you.
-But sometimes, allergic reactions can happen even up to 3 weeks after your injection.
-Keep an eye out for signs and symptoms of allergic reactions, such as shortness of breath; rash; or swelling of the face, tongue, or throat.
-Get medical help right away if you experience signs of a serious reaction.
+In rare cases, some people who received Vyvgart (efgartigimod alfa) had allergic reactions.
+Your care team will watch out for these reactions during the infusion and for 1 hour afterward to make sure the medication is safe for you.
+But sometimes, allergic reactions can happen up to 3 weeks after treatment.
+Let your care team know if you experience signs and symptoms of allergic reactions like shortness of breath, chills, rash, or swelling of the face or throat.

-Vyvgart is an intravenous (IV) infusion that's given by a provider in a healthcare setting.
-Your provider will calculate the appropriate dose for you based on your body weight.
+Vyvgart (efgartigimod alfa) is an intravenous (IV) infusion that's given by a healthcare professional.
+Your dose is based on your body weight.

-• The typical dose is 10 mg/kg of body weight injected into a vein once a week for 4 weeks.
+The typical dose is 10 mg/kg of body weight injected into a vein, once a week for 4 weeks (this is one treatment cycle).
 The maximum dose is 1,200 mg per infusion.

 What are alternatives to Vyvgart (efgartigimod alfa)?